Hinchliffe Stadium: Early years

 The stadium immediately played host to the Negro National League and "barnstorming" games.
 In 1933, the stadium's first complete season hosting baseball, Hinchliffe hosted the Colored Championship of the Nation, the Negro leagues equivalent of the World Series, between the New York Black Yankees and Philadelphia Stars.
 That same year, the New York Black Yankees made the stadium their home, a tenure that lasted until 1938 and was interrupted only once in the 1936 season when they split time between Freeport and Middletown, New York.
 After 1939, the Black Yankees left Hinchliffe and took up residency at Yankee Stadium in the Bronx, New York.
 Hinchliffe was also home to the New York Cubans in 1935 and 1936.

-The baseball played at Hinchliffe Stadium was some of the best and most competitive in the game, including prodigious athletes like Monte Irvin, Josh Gibson, Oscar Charleston, and "Cool Papa" Bell, among many others.
-Hall-of-Famer Larry Doby, the legendary player who broke the American League color barrier in 1947, grew up in Paterson playing football and baseball in Hinchliffe Stadium for Paterson's Eastside High School, and was scouted from Hinchliffe for the Newark Eagles in 1942.
+Hinchliffe Stadium hosted high-level baseball games featuring many prominent athletes.
+Players who competed there included athletes like Monte Irvin, Josh Gibson, Oscar Charleston, and "Cool Papa" Bell.
+Hall-of-Famer Larry Doby, who broke the American League color barrier in 1947, grew up in Paterson playing football and baseball in Hinchliffe Stadium for Paterson's Eastside High School, and was scouted from Hinchliffe for the Newark Eagles in 1942.

 Hinchliffe became an important venue for boxing (Diamond Gloves, precursor to the Golden Gloves), auto racing (precursor to NASCAR featuring stock car racing, pre-Indianapolis racing, and midget car racing events), and professional football.
-Racers that appeared at Hinchliffe included Dutch Schaefer, Ted Horn, Bill Schindler, Art Cross, and Tex Keene.
+Racers who appeared at Hinchliffe included Dutch Schaefer, Ted Horn, Bill Schindler, Art Cross, and Tex Keene.
 Victory Bond rallies held at the stadium during World War II drew sports stars and New York and Hollywood celebrities by the dozens.
-Among the many notable events headlined at Hinchliffe were shows performed by Abbott and Costello.
-(Lou Costello was born and raised in Paterson's Eastside section.)
+Among the many notable events headlined at Hinchliffe were comedy shows performed by Abbott and Costello.
+(Costello was born and raised in Paterson's Eastside section.)

 Throughout its history, though, Hinchliffe Stadium's primary use was as a venue for Paterson high school sports.
 Its two high schools, Eastside High School and Central High School, shared the stadium for various sports including football and baseball until the late 1960s.
 (Kennedy High School, opened in 1965, also used Hinchliffe.)
-The schools' annual intercity Thanksgiving Day matchup was always held at Hinchliffe, and the venue would also play host to other schools' teams who took advantage of its large capacity; for instance, Paterson's neighbor Clifton used the stadium for its football team during the 1940s until opening its own Stadium October 14, 1950.
+The schools' annual intracity Thanksgiving Day matchup was always held at Hinchliffe (that tradition would return when the stadium officially reopened in 2023), and the venue would also play host to other local schools' teams to take advantage of its larger capacity; for instance, Paterson's neighbor Clifton used the stadium for football during the 1940s until opening its own stadium October 14, 1950.